pnp/blog/content/post/01-what-is-spfx/index.md

 SharePoint continues to be available in the on-premises with the latest version being called as the [SharePoint Subscription Edition](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/sharepoint-server-subscription-edition-general-availability/ba-p/2913714) (released in 2021), but the latest and greatest features are available as part of the Microsoft 365 offerings with even weekly updates and new features.

-SharePoint provides the content and platform services for Microsoft 365 powering features and capabilities for example for [Microsoft Viva](https://www.microsoft.com/en-us/microsoft-viva), Microsoft Teams, Microsft Syntex and Microsoft Stream.
-SharePoint Online has more than 200 million monhtly active users in the cloud with continuous investments across the different feature sets across the different capabilities.
+SharePoint provides the content and platform services for Microsoft 365 powering features and capabilities for example for [Microsoft Viva](https://www.microsoft.com/microsoft-viva), Microsoft Teams, Microsoft Syntex and Microsoft Stream.
+SharePoint Online has more than 200 million monthly active users in the cloud with continuous investments across the different feature sets across the different capabilities.

-For intranet and collaboration usage, see example designs on the art of possible from [Microsoft Look Book service](https://https://lookbook.microsoft.com/).
+For intranet and collaboration usage, see example designs on the art of possible from [Microsoft Look Book service](https://lookbook.microsoft.com/).

 ## What is SharePoint Framework (SPFx)?